 Except for Red Sox tickets, all tickets and passes are available to patients on a first-come-first-served basis.

-Sox tickets, which are available to every home game with a few exceptions, are allocated through a once-a-month lottery.
+Sox tickets, which are available to every home game with a few exceptions, are allocated through a once-a-month drawing.
 Two sets of four tickets are allocated for each game.
-All tickets, passes, and entry forms for the Red Sox ticket lottery are distributed at the Volunteer Services Office in Room 140 of the Shields Warren Building.
+All tickets, passes, and entry forms for the Red Sox ticket drawing are distributed at the Volunteer Services Office in Room 140 of the Shields Warren Building.

 Patients and family members are invited to stop by the office periodically to inquire about other available tickets.
 Notices of attractions and upcoming events for which tickets and passes have been donated are routinely posted in display cases in patient-care areas.